 Boat ride on the Chambal River for Black-bellied Tern, Indian Skimmer, Gharial and Gangetic Dolphin.

 This morning we visit the Taj Mahal, the zenith of Mughal architecture and one of the most fabulous monuments in the world.
 This magnificent building is an experience not to be missed.
 Along the Yamuni River are Black-bellied Tern and River Lapwings.
 After lunch we’ll return to Delhi.

 – For those that are ending the tour, you will have a late evening return flight.

 – For those continuing on the extension to Nainital & Corbett, we will be taking the overnight sleeper train from Delhi to Kathgodam.

-From Nainital we head back downhill to the wonderfully situated Den (formally the Quality Inn), where we’ll spend two nights here and two at the basic Dhikala compound in Corbett as we explore the Kosi River valley and Corbett National Park.
+From Nainital we head back downhill to the wonderfully situated The Den, where we’ll spend two nights followed by two at the basic Dhikala compound in Corbett as we explore the Kosi River valley and Corbett National Park.

 Day 22 – Return to Delhi, fly back to US

 On the last day we return to Delhi by road, crossing the Ganges en-route.
 Late evening return flight back to the US.

 $6,300 per person, based upon double occupancy, from New Delhi, India (Airport code DEL).